johnstevenson/authkey/readme.md

 <a name="About"></a>
 ## About

-AuthKey is an API authentication framework that sends client credentials with the request to a service provider using a special header:
+AuthKey is an API authentication framework that sends client credentials with each request, using a special HTTP header:

 `Auth-Key: MAC 1348748096:client-id:IjVWyeKKg5wJf+O5SwqAL5Zg9nJdEW5lmcZSZvGvcLU=`.